The EEC Elevator Challenge

 - Remember oral presentation should be compelling and persuasive!
 This is not a research report, where you demonstrate that you did the work, but a sales pitch where you convince the judges that you and/or your team can succeed.

-- The winners of the competition will be named at the event on April 10th.
+- The winners of the competition will be named at the event in March.
 Awards will be given to the top three places.

 - If students compete in teams, prize monies will be divided equally among team members.